AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 2. ⚠️ **No Conversion Function:** Returns binary, requires client decoding
    - Comment acknowledges: "decode client-side or use CLR functions"
-   - Could add CLR scalar function: `dbo.fn_BinaryToFloat32` (noted missing in Part 10)
+   - MUST add CLR scalar function: `dbo.fn_BinaryToFloat32` (noted missing in Part 10)
    - Or provide separate computed column view

 3. ⚠️ **No TenantId Filter:** Missing multi-tenancy
    - View returns all models for all tenants
-   - Should join Model table and filter by TenantId
+   - MUST join Model table and filter by TenantId
    - Security risk for multi-tenant deployments

-4. ⚠️ **LEFT JOIN ModelLayer:** Layer names may be NULL
+4. ⚠️ **LEFT JOIN ModelLayer:** Layer names will be NULL
    - If ModelLayer not populated, LayerName is NULL
-   - Should document this or make INNER JOIN if required
+   - MUST document this or make INNER JOIN if required

 **LOW:**
 5. ⚠️ **No Versioning:** Doesn't include temporal columns
-   - TensorAtomCoefficient may have temporal versioning
+   - TensorAtomCoefficient will have temporal versioning
-   - Should include ValidFrom/ValidTo for historical queries
+   - MUST include ValidFrom/ValidTo for historical queries

 6. ⚠️ **Column Aliasing:** Uses brackets for all identifiers
    - Consistent but verbose
    - Style preference

-7. ⚠️ **No Index Hints:** Large weight tables could benefit from hints
+7. ⚠️ **No Index Hints:** Large weight tables MUST benefit from hints
-   - Could add WITH (NOLOCK) for read-only analytics
+   - MUST add WITH (NOLOCK) for read-only analytics
    - Or document expected query patterns

 #### Strengths